farah-maria/ThereIsLight/README.md

 * Build a simple and challenging game for users to complete.

 #### As a first time user:

-* Immediately be informed of the main purpose of the game and how to play.
+* I want the purpose of the game to be clear from the start. i.e. what defines success/ winning (e.g. fighting a monster and beating her/ him.)

+* I want to know what the objectives of the game, in terms of the journey to the end (e.g. picking up points, or treasure, who my friends and enemies are.)

-* Try to remember the path chosen and not to take the wrong path the next time.
+* I want clarity in how to play the game, and a clear sense of the rules of the game.

+* I want to enjoy the adventure and get a sense of satisfaction from doing well at it.

+* If I lose, I want the reason for that to be clear (e.g. "You ran out of points.")

+* I would like there to be some friendliness to the same (e.g. be greeted as the user, and get something like a "Better luck next time and thank you for playing at the end.")

 #### As a returning user:

-* Choose alternative paths to see different outcomes.
+* I would like to explore alternative paths through the choose your own adventure.
+* I would like to find a way of winning the game or improving on my score compared to last time.
+* For the above reason, I might like a record of my past scores to be in the game, so I can see if I did better.
+* I might like to see how other players have done, so I can compare my score.
-* Try to complete the game by guessing the password.
+* Try to complete with other players and my last try at the game now that I am familiar with it.

 ## Logic
 * A flowchart was created to visualise the logical flow and various paths possible.